 Primary Mortgage Insurance.
 Qualified mortgage insurance companies issue PMI for conventional mortgage loans with loan-to-value ratios greater than 80% to cover principally those losses incurred related to borrower default.
 Historically, the FHLBanks have depended on the PMI policies for loss coverage.
 An FHLBank may be exposed to credit risk if a PMI provider fails to fulfill its claims payment obligations to that FHLBank.
-Each FHLBank has policies to limit its credit exposure to each mortgage insurance company, or limit its credit exposure to a certain percentage of the mortgage insurance company's regulatory capital, based on certain criteria, such as the mortgage insurance company's rating by nationally recognized statistical rating organizations.
+Each FHLBank has policies to limit its credit exposure to each mortgage insurance company, or limit its credit exposure to a certain percentage of the mortgage insurance company's regulatory capital.
 The FHLBanks receive PMI coverage information at acquisition of the mortgage loans and generally do not receive notification of any subsequent changes in PMI coverage.
 As a result, they can only estimate the amount of PMI in force at any time subsequent to acquisition.

-If a PMI provider is downgraded, an FHLBank may request that the servicer obtain replacement PMI coverage with a different provider.
+If a PMI provider does not meet an FHLBank's policies, an FHLBank may request that the servicer obtain replacement PMI coverage with a different provider.
 However, it is possible that replacement coverage may be unavailable or may result in additional cost to the FHLBank.
 PMI for conventional mortgage loans must be issued by a mortgage insurance company on that FHLBank's approved mortgage insurance company list whenever PMI coverage is required.
-In order for a mortgage insurance company to remain on the current approved mortgage insurance company list, the mortgage insurance company must be acceptable for use in that FHLBank's rating modeling software used to calculate the required amount of credit enhancement.
+In order for a mortgage insurance company must be acceptable for use in that FHLBank's rating modeling software used to calculate the required amount of credit enhancement.
 In addition, many FHLBanks perform a quarterly analysis evaluating the financial condition and concentration risk regarding the PMI providers, which may include a review of rating levels, ratings watch and outlook, and profitability.

-Tables 54 and 55 present the FHLBanks' PMI coverage for seriously delinquent loans (conventional loans 90 days or more delinquent or in the process of foreclosure) by MPF Program and MPP.
+Tables 53 and 54 present the FHLBanks' PMI coverage for seriously delinquent loans (conventional loans 90 days or more delinquent or in the process of foreclosure) by MPF Program and MPP.

-Table 54 - Seriously Delinquent Conventional MPF Loans with Primary Mortgage Insurance (dollars in millions)
+Table 53 - Seriously Delinquent Conventional MPF Loans with Primary Mortgage Insurance

-Decembe r 31, 20)15 Insurance Provider Credit Rating(1) by Moody's/S&P nid Principal nlance(2) imum Coverage utstanding(3) Mortgage Guaranty Insurance Co.
-Baa3/BBB \$ 13 \$ 4 Genworth Mortgage Insurance Ba1/BB+ 9 3 Republic Mortgage Insurance(4) WR/Not Rated 8 3 United Guaranty Residential Insurance Baa1/A 8 2 PMI Mortgage Insurance Co.(4) WR/Not Rated 7 3 Radian Guaranty, Inc. Baa3/BBB- 4 1 Other 5 2 Total \$ 54 \$ 18
+December 31, 2016 Insurance Provider Credit Rating(1) by Moody's/S&P l Principal ance(2) m Coverage anding(3) Mortgage Guaranty Insurance Co.
+Baa3/BBB+ \$ 10 \$ 3 Genworth Mortgage Insurance Ba1/BB+ 7 3 Republic Mortgage Insurance(4) WR/Not Rated 6 2 United Guaranty Residential Insurance Baa1/A 5 2 PMI Mortgage Insurance Co.(4) WR/Not Rated 5 2 Radian Guaranty, Inc. Baa3/BBB 3 1 Other 5 1 Total \$ 41 \$ 14

-(1) Represents the credit rating as of March 15, 2016.
+(1) Represents the credit rating as of March 15, 2017.